 Understanding the various types of hyphens and their uses can greatly enhance your writing skills and make your text more clear and more concise.

-When to Use a Hyphen in Compound Words
+When or How to Use a Hyphen correctly in Compound Words

 Compound words are two or more words that are combined to create a new word with its meaning.
 When creating a compound word, it is important to know when to use a hyphen.
 Generally, a hyphen is used when two or more words are combined to create an adjective that modifies a noun.